marktrovinger/obsidian_vault/Grad School/NLP/Basic Text Processing.md

 ## Anchors
 Anchors are characters that prefix or suffix strings, `^` for the beginning, and `$` for the end of a string.

+## Byte Pair Encoding
+Not needed in this course, but really interesting!

 ## References
 1.